-The old building at the intersection of Leavenworth and Saddle Creek has been a bar as far back as 1935.
+Sitting at the southeast corner of Saddle Creek Road and Leavenworth Street, the building now home to The Neighber’s has been a bar dating back to at least 1935.
 While that makes it among the oldest bars in town, the building itself goes back decades further.
 According to the Douglas County Assessor, the front portion nearest Leavenworth was constructed in 1868.
 While I can’t find evidence that it goes back that far, I do know that John and Lena Boyer purchased the lot in 1915 and filed a building permit.
 Perhaps that accounts for the back portion of the building that extends southward toward Marcy Street.

 In addition to residing at this address from 1915 until they divorced in 1928, the Boyers also operated a boarding house and restaurant.
 After the divorce, John continued to work at the meat packing plants in South Omaha while Lena continued to operate the business.
 Lena lived here until 1946, including for a time with her son William, who worked at nearby Omaha Steel.

-Thomas Lanning, who had operated other bars, opened another called Lanning’s Bar in this building.
+Thomas Lanning, who had operated bars elsewhere, opened Lanning’s Bar in this building.
 He operated it for decades before retiring around 1962.
-Afterwards, John Bukacek opened Zest Bar.
+Afterward, John Bukacek opened Zest Bar.
 When Saddle Creek was widened in 1964, the bar was moved 25 feet east to get it out of the right of way.
 Jim Harm opened yet another bar, cleverly named Harm’s Way, in this building.

-In 1988 Dottie Howell opened the bar that we all recognize today, The Neighber’s.
-She made what may be the biggest change to the building’s exterior since it was enlarged after she added a patio.
+In 1988, Dottie Howell opened the bar that we all recognize today, The Neighber’s.
+Adding a patio may have been the biggest change to the building’s exterior since it was enlarged.
 Originally, she wanted it built on the east side of the building, but plans changed after neighbors whose backyards would have faced the bar complained it would be a nuisance.
-Instead, the patio was constructed on the west side instead.
+Instead, the patio was constructed on the west side.

-I suspect the bar has always been popular with nearby shift workers at Omaha Steel, Union Pacific and the Med Center.
+I suspect the bar has always been popular with nearby shift workers at Omaha Steel, Union Pacific, and the Med Center.
 That tradition continues today as the bar opens at 6 AM every day to accommodate third shift workers who want a drink after getting off work.
-Dottie also made the bar a popular destination for College World Series crowds despite it not being particularly close to either Rosenblatt Stadium or Schwab Field.
+Dottie also made the bar a popular destination for College World Series crowds despite the bar not being particularly close to either Rosenblatt Stadium or Schwab Field.

 Content written by Omaha Exploration.
 If you enjoy my content, you can follow or subscribe on my Facebook page, sign up to receive emails or make a donation on my website.
 Thank you and keep exploring!